“In the south suburbs, at the Elephant, is best to lodge.”

 The Globe was one of a number of new, purpose-built, public theatres that were operating just beyond the boundaries of the City of London, at that time.
 It was constructed using timber recycled from an earlier playhouse, simply known as The Theatre, that had been built in Shoreditch in 1576.
-It is thought that this original Shoreditch theatre (or possibly the Red Lion in Whitechapel) could have been the first of its kind.
+It’s thought that this original Shoreditch theatre (or possibly the Red Lion in Whitechapel) could have been the first of its kind.
 However, another contender for that title lies a little closer to home.

 The Newington Butts theatre, in what we now call Elephant and Castle, could have been operating as early as 1575 and was certainly staging productions by the 1580s.
 Whether it was purpose-built isn’t clear, as the details of this oft-forgot piece of local history are hazy to say the least.
 Should any fragments of the theatre survive, it’s thought they probably lie somewhere near the junction between Walworth Road and Newington Butts – possibly beneath what was, until recently, the southern roundabout.